Seresto Collars, A Vet's Perspective

 Recently an article came out that raised concerns from several clients about the safety of Seresto collars.
 I'd like to take a few minutes to discuss the article and it's implications for your pet.

-First, I want to say that you do NOT need to immediately remove and destroy the Seresto collar your pet is wearing if they have no problems with it.
+First, I want to say that you do NOT need to immediately remove and destroy the Seresto collar your pet is wearing if you have purchased it directly from your veterinarian and if your pet has had no problems while wearing it.
 In the vast majority of households, we see NO adverse reactions (either in pets or their 2-legged family members).

-I have been recommending Seresto Collars almost since they came on the market (yes, I've been practicing that long!).
+I remember when Seresto collars first came out.
+Just like every new product (including the evolution of topical drops to the introduction of oral preventatives) I did my research and looked into the efficacy and safety before recommending its use.
 In fact, I remember the first patient I ever recommended it for - a cat that had epilepsy (a seizure disorder) and flea allergies who needed topical drops every 2 weeks.
 We elected to switch to the Seresto collar due to the prolonged duration of protection and... no additional seizures (or fleas)!!
 I usually see a reaction to the collar about every 2-3 years, and it's typically localized inflammation (redness) and less often alopecia (hair loss) around where the collar sits.
 Unfortunately, the pets that react to the Seresto collar also typically react to every other topical product applied.
 Why?
 Well, they're all very similar classes of parasiticides.
 It would be like a person being allergic to walnuts and their doctor advising them to avoid all other tree nuts due to the high likelihood of similar reactions.

 So what are the concerns with interpreting the recent news articles?